 In addition to his work at The Shaw, Kevin has created lighting designs for most of Canada's theatre, dance and opera companies.
-Recently he designed the lighting for Belle Moral (National Arts Centre), A Raisin in the Sun (Theatre Calgary and Soulpepper Theatre), Who's Afraid of Virginia Woolf?, The Guardsman, Uncle Vanya, Top Girls, Three Sisters, and The Wild Duck (Soulpepper Theatre).
-Additional lighting credits include Democracy (Tarragon Theatre), A Clean House and Of Mice and Men (Canadian Stage Company), An Italian Straw Hat and The Contract (National Ballet of Canada), and The Wars and A Christmas Carol (Theatre Calgary).
+Recently he designed the lighting for The Barber of Seville (Vancouver Opera), Forever Marilyn (Aventa Ensemble), Belle Moral (National Arts Centre), A Raisin in the Sun (Theatre Calgary and Soulpepper Theatre), Rosencrantz and Guildenstern Are Dead, The Royal Comedians, Endgame, The Aleph and A Month in the Country, (Soulpepper Theatre).
+Additional lighting credits include Democracy (Tarragon Theatre), A Clean House and Of Mice and Men (Canadian Stage Company), An Italian Straw Hat and The Contract (National Ballet of Canada), and A Christmas Carol, Enron, To Kill a Mockingbird, One Flew Over the Cuckoo's Nest (Theatre Calgary); Uncle Vanya (Vigszinhaz, Budapest).

 Kevin is the recipient of the Province of Ontario's Pauline McGibbon Award, a nominee for the 2006 Siminovitch Prize in Theatre, as well as other national awards and nominations including the Jessie Richardson Theatre Award (Vancouver), a Dora Mavor Moore Award (Toronto), the Betty Mitchell Award (Calgary) and Prix de la Masque (Montreal).